What is Automation Testing? Ultimate Guide to Test Automation

 • Clear tracking of bugs

-• Speeds up development process
+• Speeds up the development process

 • Improved chances of finding bugs